GHAZAL99/SDA200/Protocol.md

 ### Section 1: Reducing the evaporation of the liquids inside the device:
 1. Take the chip that you would like to use, and cover its devices with glass slides.
 (To block the inlets and outlets).
 2. Tape the glass slides tightly to the PDMS.
-3.Place the chip inside a tip box and fill the latter with enough deionized water so that the chip is immersed in water.
+3. Place the chip inside a tip box and fill the latter with enough deionized water so that the chip is immersed in water.
 4. Incubate the chip at 37 ̊ C overnight.
-(Don’t leave it for a longer time, as this may get water inside the devices.)
+(Instead incubating the devices for a couple of hours before use may also work, more testing needs to be done for optimal time.)
 5. Use the device immediately after taking it out of the water.
 But first, make sure no water is present in the inlets/outlets, by trying to cuck any water out using the p200 micropipette and gel loading tips. *Tip: start by sucking the liquid out of the inlets/outlets present near the edges first.*

-*Note: The steps above are recommended to reduce the evaporation of the liquids in the device.
-If the evaporation is not an issue, you can skip this section.*
+*Note: The previous steps help reduce the evaporation that the droplets experience when incubated.
+Try to suck out any water present in the device (using micropipettes) before using the device.*

-##### Method for injecting liquids in PDMS:
+##### Method for injecting liquids in PDMS (applies to all steps below):
-* Using both hands, gently insert the **gel loading tip** of the micropipette in the inlet/outlet.
+* Using both hands, gently insert the **gel loading tip** of the micropipette in the inlet/outlet. **[The tip should touch the bottom of the inlet]**.
 Start injecting the liquid **slowly**.
 If the solution escapes from the inlet/outlet, push the tip of the micropipette a little bit further in the inlet/outlet.

 * While removing, **gently** place a kimwipe around the inlet/outlet and **slowly** pull out the micropipette in the same way you injected it in, make sure to remove your thumb from the pump as the tip is moving out of the inlet/outlet.
 Keep using kimwipes to remove any liquid present at the inlet or outlet.